The Metric Completion of Outer Space: Description of the distance in the completion

-If $T$ has a non-simplicial part then there is a collapse map to a simplicial tree $T \to T'$ thus $d(T,T') = 0$.
+When $T$ is a non-simplicial, there is a collapse map to a simplicial tree $T \to T'$ so that $d(T,T') = 0$ see Proposition \ref{FindUandS}.
 The next proposition shows that this cannot happen when $T$ is simplicial.
+This will be important in the proof that the simplicial completion is invariant under an isometry.

-\begin{prop} If $X$ simplicial and $Y \in \Cos$ and $d(X,Y) = 0$ then $X=Y$. \end{prop} \begin{proof} There is an equivariant $f:X \to Y$. $f$ is onto (since $Y$ is minimal).
+\begin{prop} If $X$ simplicial and $Y \in \Cos$ so that $d(X,Y) = 0$ then $X=Y$. \end{prop} \begin{proof} By Proposition \ref{ConstructLipMap}, there is an equivariant map $f:X \to Y$ that is 1-Lipschitz.
+The map $f$ is onto (since $Y$ is minimal).
 Any map can be homotoped without increasing its Lipschitz constant, so that the restriction of the new map on each edge is an immersion or a collapse to one point.
 No edge is stretched since $\Lip(f) = 1$.
-No edge is shrunk or collapsed because $qvol(X) = qvol(Y)$.
-So $f$ is an isometry when restricted to the edges.
+No edge is shrunk or collapsed because $qvol(X) =1= qvol(Y)$.
+So $f$ restricted to each edge is an isometry.
 We claim that $f$ is an immersion which would finish the proof.
-Indeed if it were not injective then $f(p) = f(p')$ and $[p,p']$ would not be immersed.
-Suppose $f$ is not an immersion at $v$ then there are two edges $e_1, e_2$ incident at $v$ so that $f(e_1), f(e_2)$ define the same germ.
-If $e_1, e_2$ are not in the same orbit then this would contradict $qvol(X) = qvol(Y)$ ($f$ loses a definite part of the volume).
+Indeed if $f$ is not injective then $f(p) = f(p')$ and $f|_{[p,p']}$ is not immersed.
+Suppose $f$ is not an immersion at a neighborhood of $v$.
+Then there are two edges $e_1, e_2$ incident at $v$ so that $f(e_1), f(e_2)$ define the same germ.
+If $e_1, e_2$ are not in the same orbit then this would contradict $qvol(X) = qvol(Y)$ by Proposition \ref{forwardDirection} ($f$ loses a definite part of the volume).
 So assume there is a $g \in F_n$ such that $g \cdot e_1 = e_2$ (with the appropriate orientation).
-But then $f( g e_1 ) = f(e_1)$ so $g$ stabilizes a non-trivial segment in $Y$ which contradicts $Y \in \Cos$.
+But then $f( g \cdot e_1 ) = f(e_1)$ so $g$ stabilizes a non-trivial segment in $Y$ which contradicts Proposition \ref{forwardDirection2}.
 Hence $f$ is a surjective isometric immersion i.e. an isometry.
 In particular, $Y$ is simplicial. \end{proof}